joomlashack/wright/readme.md

 ### The Wright-based Joomla Template - a "Strictly Joomla" approach to templates

 Wright helps building light, non-bloated, and simple to install Joomla Templates to make your life easier.
-We call them "strictly Joomla" because in most cases you are able to install them using only the Joomla CMS and it's built-in features.
-This is different from other template frameworks because they require you to install extra plugins, extensions for the template to work.
+We call them "strictly Joomla" because in most cases the templates do no require any extra extensions to function, only the Joomla CMS and it's built-in features.
+This is different from many other template frameworks because they require you to install extra plugins and/or components for the template to work.

 ### Bootstrapped and Joomla 2.5/3.0 ready